 Nextcloud has all the basic features you’d expect from a self-hosted cloud storage service, including full-text search, workflow management, and server monitoring.
-The company’s latest release, commonly referred to as Nextcloud Hub 21, boasts a suite of advanced productivity solutions, and is compatible with Windows, macOS, Linux, iOS, and Android.
+The company’s latest release, Nextcloud Hub 21 (opens in new tab), boasts a suite of advanced productivity solutions, and is compatible with Windows, macOS, Linux, iOS, and Android.

 At the heart of Nextcloud’s offerings is Nextcloud Files, an enterprise file-sharing and syncing solution.
 The software makes it easy for employees to collaborate on files and documents in real time: you can search, edit, comment, attach notes, and even lock files while in use.

 Nextcloud Talk is a fully self-hosted, on-premises audio/video and chat communication service.
 It has a screen-sharing option and a whiteboard feature, making it a good choice for work meetings, webinars, and presentations.

 All calls are end-to-end encrypted, and chat logs are stored in your own server, so you don’t have to worry about your communication being compromised.